drslump/nailgun-net/README.md

 The algorithm is designed to improve the compatibility with most programs and reduce the risk of introducing bugs in them.
-Unlike the Java version of Nailgun, the static state is not shared across different executions, each program is run a clean AppDomain.
+Unlike the Java version of Nailgun, static state is not shared across different executions, each program is run in a clean AppDomain.

 ## How can I make my app faster?